Frances Perkins: Secretary of Labor

 In 1939, she came under fire from some members of Congress for refusing to deport the communist head of the West Coast International Longshore and Warehouse Union, Harry Bridges.
 Ultimately, Bridges was vindicated by the Supreme Court.

-With the death of President Roosevelt, Harry Truman replaced the Roosevelt cabinet, naming Lewis B. Schwellenbach as Secretary of Labor.
+After the death of President Roosevelt in April 1945, Harry Truman replaced the Roosevelt cabinet, naming Lewis B. Schwellenbach as Secretary of Labor.
 Perkins's tenure as secretary ended on June 30, 1945, with the swearing in of Schwellenbach.

 Later life

 Following her tenure as Secretary of Labor, in 1945, Perkins was asked by President Truman to serve on the United States Civil Service Commission, which she accepted.
 In her post as commissioner, Perkins spoke out against government officials requiring secretaries and stenographers to be physically attractive, blaming the practice for the shortage of secretaries and stenographers in the government.
 Perkins left the Civil Service Commission in 1952 when her husband died.
 During this period, she also published a memoir of her time in the Roosevelt administration entitled, The Roosevelt I Knew (1946, ISBN 9780143106418), which covered her personal history with Franklin Roosevelt, starting from their meeting in 1910.

 Following her government service career, Perkins remained active and returned to educational positions at colleges and universities.
 She was a teacher and lecturer at the New York State School of Industrial and Labor Relations at Cornell University until her death in 1965, at age 85.
 She also gave guest lectures at other universities, including two 15-lecture series at the University of Illinois Institute of Labor and Industrial relations in 1955 and 1958.

 At Cornell, she lived at the Telluride House where she was one of the first women to become a member of that renowned intellectual community.
 Kirstin Downey, author of The Woman Behind the New Deal: The Life of Frances Perkins, FDR's Secretary of Labor and His Moral Conscience, dubbed her time at the Telluride House "probably the happiest phase of her life".

 Perkins is buried in the Glidden Cemetery in Newcastle, Maine.
+She was also known locally as "Mrs. Paul Wilson" and is buried by that name.